Skip to main content

 Defining the Modern Pannist

-Re-write the score and join a vital talk on the pannist’s journey from school to the professional world, and the barriers we must dismantle for musical equality.
+Re-write the score and join a vital talk on the pannist’s journey from school to a professional music career, and the barriers we must dismantle for musical equality.

 Since Gerald Forsyth first introduced steel pan to the UK school curriculum it has been celebrated as a remarkable tool for engaging young people.
 Yet, despite its richness, the steel pan has been routinely sidelined in formal music education and accreditation.